steve-e/scala-syncs/README.md

 This repo holds some code examples from the scala mentoring sessions, and related information.

 The Scala Syncs were knowlege sharing sessions to eperience data engineers that were new to scala.

+Earlier meetings were based around ScalaTests showcasing particular features and techniques.
+Later on the meetings were based around markdown pages generated with mdoc
 ## Build Docs
 Build the docs by running
 ```bash